 Along with the post-implementation report, information must be supplied on the geographical distribution of both Priority and Non-Priority schemes.
-This information must include the number and types of measures installed and the NISEP spend for each District Council area covered.
+This information must include the number and types of measures installed by postcode.

 This information may be retained on a database.
-It is the Primary Bidder's responsibility to ensure that they are compliant with all relevant legislation including but not limited to data protection legislation in relation to data given to the Programme Administrator.
+It is the Primary Bidder's responsibility to ensure that they are compliant with all relevant legislation including but not limited to the General Data Protection Regulation (GDPR) 2016/679 in relation to data given to the Programme Administrator.